billoosijok/Slider-Radio/README.md

     /* Indicator Styles */
 }
 ```
-Of course if you are using more than one slider, you can add your own classes and style them respectively by changing `slider-radio` with your own classes.
+Of course if you are using more than one slider, you can add your own classes and style them respectively by adding yout own classes in addition to the `slider-radio` class.

 ## ⚖️ License
 [MIT](https://github.com/billoosijok/slider-radio/blob/master/LICENSE)